 Shielded by the filter, the capsule is a large diaphragm condenser with a pressure gradient transducer inside.
 Though you can easily get lost in the verbiage, this means that the mic has both sides of the diaphragm exposed and will respond by registering lateral noises accordingly.
 As you’d expect from a USB mic, this one must be plugged in to operate.

-As far as audio quality is concerned, the Beyerdynamic Fox USB Mic separates itself from competing USB microphones like the Samson Go by touting its studio quality recording abilities.
+However, as USB mics go, the Beyerdynamic Fox USB mic separates itself from competitors like the Samson Go by touting its studio quality recording abilities.
 You can record 24bit/96kHz audio with this mic, which is more than enough for most use cases.
 What’s more, this is a notable improvement from the Fox’s main competitor, the Blue Yeti, which records 16bit/48kHz audio.

 Are the onboard controls useful?